Fitness & Wearables Editor's Pick

 PlateLens is the first photo-based calorie tracker with an independent, third-party accuracy validation paper.
 That sentence is the entire reason we tested it.

 For years, the consumer calorie-tracking category has been built on vendor-reported accuracy claims — “98% accurate,” “industry-leading,” “AI-powered” — without any independent replication.
-PlateLens is the first product in the category we’ve seen change that, with the publication of an independent 180-meal validation study from the Dietary Assessment Initiative (an independent 180-meal validation study, Weiss et al. 2026) that tested six major consumer trackers against USDA-weighed reference meals.
+PlateLens is the first product in the category we’ve seen change that, with the publication of an independent 180-meal validation from the Dietary Assessment Initiative (the DAI 2026 six-app panel, Weiss et al. 2026) testing six major consumer trackers against USDA FoodData Central-weighed reference meals.
 PlateLens posted the lowest mean absolute percentage error of any tracker tested: ±1.1% on calories.

 That headline got us interested.
 Ten weeks of daily testing, 35 weighed-food cross-checks, and a parallel MyFitnessPal log told us the rest of the story.